Tyrone Taylor Preview, Player Props: Brewers vs. Cubs

-Tyrone Taylor -- with a slugging percentage of .758 in his past 10 games, including three home runs -- will be in action for the Milwaukee Brewers against the Chicago Cubs, with Kyle Hendricks on the mound, on September 29 at 8:10 PM ET.
+The Milwaukee Brewers, including Tyrone Taylor (.343 on-base percentage in past 10 games, 74 points above season-long percentage), take on starter Jordan Wicks and the Chicago Cubs at American Family Field, Saturday at 7:10 PM ET.

-In his last game, he collected two extra-base hits (2-for-4 with two doubles and two RBI) against the Cardinals.
+He collected two extra-base hits in his previous appearance (2-for-4 with two doubles and two RBI) against the Cardinals.

 Sportsbook Promo Codes